nelsonng2258/Customer-Segmentation/README.md

 5. my_Functions_cp_model.py
 6. my_Functions_cp_wrangle.py

-Note: To shorten the running, the EDA section can be skipped.
+Note: To shorten the running time, the EDA section can be skipped.